nerthus-margonem/nerthusaddon/README.md

   - For other servers, check instruction at the bottom of this section.
 ##### Both game interfaces:
   - Install [Tampermonkey](https://www.tampermonkey.net/) or similar browser extension that allows for external scripts.
-  - Head to [install page](https://cdn.jsdelivr.net/gh/nerthus-margonem/nerthusaddon@production/nerthus-addon.user.js) and click install.
+  - Head to [install page](https://cdn.jsdelivr.net/gh/nerthus-margonem/nerthusaddon@production/nerthus-addon.user.js) and click `install`.
   - Installation should work regardless of interface type.
-  - If you're using this installation method with an old game interface, type `gadblock on` in the game's console to disallow it from loading basic version.
+  - If you're using this installation method with an old game interface, type `gadblock on` in the game's console to disallow it from loading a basic version.
 ##### If you want to test addon outside of Nerthus server:
   - While in game, type in a console: `$.getScript('https://cdn.jsdelivr.net/gh/nerthus-margonem/nerthusaddon@production/nerthus-addon.user.js')`
   - Addon should now load and work until the page reload (new interface) or map change (old interface)